enkidevs/curriculum/mongodb/intro/create-and-read-documents/create-document.md

 ### Add Multiple Documents

-To add multiple documents to the `pokemon` database, you need to pass an array of pokémon (documents) to the `db.pokemon.insertMany()` command
+To add multiple documents to the `pokemon` database, you need to pass an array of pokémon (documents) to the `db.pokemon.insertMany()` method.

 ```javascript
 db.pokemon.insertMany([